-The study began in the fall 2022 and is scheduled to be completed in fall 2023.
+The study began in the fall 2022 and is scheduled to be completed in early 2024.

 This study will inform the development and implementation of community and neighborhood transportation goals.
 It will identify transportation facility and service improvements that enhance neighborhood character and safety by:

 - Providing a system that supports equitable and safe facilities for all users and transportation modes